 Many people - including those in the Lesbian, Gay, Bisexual, and Transgender (LGBT) community - support us with time and financial resources because of a common cause and commitment: To serve people in need.

-"I called (Harbor Light) and told them everything - that I was on a fixed income, disabled, transgendered and trying to get away from my ex.
+"I called (Harbor Light) and told them everything - that I was on a fixed income, disabled, transgender and trying to get away from my ex.
 It wasn't even an hour later that they called back and said they'd hold a spot for me.
 I arrived with nothing but a hope to start my life over and a desire to be strong again.
 A year and a half later, I was back on my feet.
 Living there was drama-free and I was never disrespected.
 They started a community service bug in me that's kept me active to this very day."

 - Jacquelynn Massengill, Salvation Army volunteer